a0ngo/spark-raw-signing-lab/README.md

     Continue to query the transaction, with a 5 second delay between queries.

-6. Construct a signed transaction:<br>
+6. Get the signature for the signed transaction:<br>
     Once the status is `COMPLETED`, get the first element of the Signed Messages (signedMessages parameter) array - this will be the signature used for the transaction.

     Example:<br>
     `sig = fbksTx["signedMessage"][0]["signature"] `

-7. Construct a signed transaction according to the returned value:
+7. Construct a signed transaction with the signature:<br>

     ```
     from eth_utils.curried import (keccak)
     from eth_account._utils.legacy_transactions import (encode_transaction)
     from eth_account.datastructures import SignedTransaction
     from hexbytes import HexBytes
-    …
+    ...
     fbksTx = fbks.get_transaction_by_id(txId)
     sig = fbksTx["signedMessage"][0]["signature"]
     sig["v"] = sig["v"] + 35 + (81 * 2) # EIP-155